asdfasdasd314/rustyrusty/design.md

 I'm going to start with perlin or simplex noise (I have to research which is the right one to use) and procedural terrain.

 We need static and dynamic objects.

+So I'm gonna come back to that, I think in order for rendering to make sense, the points stored in a polygon should be sorted at the time of creation of the polygon, so I need to enforce this change across the existing codebase up to now